 Located along the Atlantic Flyway, Central Park welcomes more than 210 bird species each year.
-Many birds live in the Park year-round, with others making an important stop in the Park to rest and feed during spring and fall migrations.
-Discover how to spot and appreciate the many birds of Central Park.
+Many live in the Park year-round, with others making an important stop in the Park to rest and feed during spring and fall migrations.
+Whether you're an experienced birder or learning the basics of birdwatching, use this guide to discover how to respectfully spot and appreciate the many winged wonders of Central Park.

 The basics of seasonal migration